-From the results in Tab.
-2 we can conclude that the error is much bigger in case of smaller angle φ than in case of bigger angle φ .
+From the results in Table 1 we can conclude that the error is much bigger in case of smaller angle φ than in case of bigger angle φ .
 The second conclusion is that the value of the error is getting bigger when the value of the angle θ is getting closer to the value of the angle φ .
 This is true regardless of the value of the angle φ .
-This two conclusions are also evident from Fig. 8: possible depth estimations lie on concentric circles centered in the center of the system and the distance between circles is increasing the further away they lie from the center.
-The figure nicely illustrates the fact that in case of a small angle φ , we can estimate only a few different depths and the fact that the one-pixel error in estimation of the angle θ increases if we move away from the center of the system.
+This two conclusions are also evident from Fig. 5: Possible depth estimations lie on concentric circles centered in the center of the system and the distance between circles is increasing the further away they lie from the center.
+The figure nicely illustrates the fact that in case of a small angle φ , we can estimate only a few different depths and the fact that the error for a pixel in estimation of the angle θ increases if we move away from the center of the system.

-We would like to get reliable depth estimates but at the same time we would like that the reconstruction procedure executes fast.
+We would like to get reliable depth estimates but at the same time we would like that the reconstruction procedure would execute fast.
 Here we are faced with two contradicting requirements, since we have to make a compromise between the accuracy of the system and the speed of the reconstruction procedure.
-Namely, if we like to achieve the maximal possible accuracy, then we would use the maximal possible angle φ .
+Namely, if we would like to achieve the maximal possible accuracy, then we would use the maximal possible angle φ .
 But this means that we would have to conduct a search for corresponding points on a larger segment of the epipolar line.
 Consequently, the speed of the reconstruction process would be slower.
-We would come to the same conclusion if we like to achieve a higher speed of the reconstruction procedure.
-The speed of the reconstruction process is inversely proportional to its accuracy.
+We would come to the same conclusion if we would like to achieve a higher speed of the reconstruction procedure.
+The speed of the reconstruction process is inversely proportional to the accuracy of the process.